The CW’s reimaging of the 2004 drama, The 4400 is set to premiere this month. So, what can we expect from this reboot?

-Derrick A King (Call Your Mother) portrays Rev Johnson, raised in a powerful and affluent church family and who disappeared in the 1990s.
+Derrick A King (Call Your Mother) portrays Rev Johnston, raised in a powerful and affluent church family and who disappeared in the 1990s.
 While he is a man of true faith and compassion, he is accustomed to the power and clout afforded his position.
 He will emerge as a natural leader among the 4400.

-Newcomer Khailah Johnson plays Ladonna, a high maintenance Miami party girl who disappeared on her 21st birthday.
+Newcomer Khailah Johnson plays LaDonna, a high maintenance Miami party girl who disappeared on her 21st birthday.
 While she at first comes across as spoiled and vapid, she will end up tapping into her own potential in ways she never expected.

 Brittany Adebumola (Grand Army), is Shanice, a driven lawyer, wife and new mother from the year 2005 who is suddenly transported to 2021 only to find that her daughter is now a teenager.
 She will be a fierce advocate for all those like her who are trying to figure out what happened to them.